MARYLAND & DC

 What are common signs my pipes may be nearing the end of their usable life?

 You may notice rusty or discolored water, frequent leaks, or low water pressure.
 Noisy pipes or “water hammer” sounds can indicate aging materials or loose fittings.
-Homes with decades-old original plumbing should have systems inspected even if no major problems are visible.
+Homes with decades-old original plumbing should have systems inspected even if no major problems are .

 When should I consider repiping or replacing my home’s plumbing system?